 “When outlets like The Economist invite people like Steve Bannon to events we have to make the very difficult choice of either removing our voices from an important conversation or sharing the stage with a bigot.
 There is no right answer and there is no winning in that situation.
 I wish more legitimate outlets would not put us in that position,” she adds.

 Aside from her novels, Arce has made it a point to support and help immigrant youth navigate what she considers one of the trickiest parts of her American experience—going to college.
 She created the Ascend Educational Fund in order to mentor and help immigrant teens pay for college, no matter their status.

-“Because of my experience with going to college and how difficult it was and even after I was able to get into college I didn’t have any financial aid because undocumented students don’t qualify for the FAFSA and that’s what led me to creating the Ascend Educational Fund, my scholarship fund to help other people who are going through what I went through” she said.
-“I’m really proud of what we’ve been able to accomplish in 6 years.
-We’ve given almost a half a million dollars in scholarship funds to about 50 students, who some of them would have not been able to go to college because they don’t have access to any other type of financial aid.”
+“My experience with going to college was difficult.
+Even after I was able to get in, I didn’t have any financial aid because undocumented students don’t qualify for the FAFSA.
+That’s what led me to create the Ascend Educational Fund,” she said.
+“I’m really proud of what we’ve been able to accomplish in six years.
+We’ve given almost a half a million dollars in scholarship funds to about 50 students, some of whom would have not been able to go to college otherwise.”